abra3607/thebutton/README.md

 ## How it works

-You download the extension, open [the button](http://reddit.com/r/thebutton) in a tab and go do something else, but you are close to the computer.
+You download the extension, open [the button](http://reddit.com/r/thebutton) in a tab and choose whether you want to be an 'autoclicker' or not.
+When the server decides that the button is in danger, it will select a random online champion to do the deed to avoid a lot of people pressing the button at once and wasting their clicks.

-The extension injects some js into the page, which phones the server.
-Server keeps track of active knights and looks at the timer.
-When it gets low, the server alerts random knights according to the tier system.
+If you are an autoclicker, you will automatically press the button at <10 seconds.
+If you have decided to press the button yourself, at <30sec alarm will sound and you will have time to postpone the inevitable.

 ## Other browsers